 Note: Persons meeting conditions above are required to show proof of eligibility at the point of purchase of an Exchange Order and obtaining a JAPAN RAIL PASS.

 How do I get the actual JR Pass?

 Either pick up your exchange order at a branch location or receive it to your preferred address via certified mail (shipping $10).

-Please note that the actual pass can only be received in Japan and that Amnet provides exchange orders necessary to receive the pass.
+Please note that the actual pass can only be received in Japan and that Amnet only provides vouchers necessary to receive the pass.